Carmentis/carmentis-operator-docker/README.md

 ## Additional Notes

-- Ensure all environment variables and configurations are set correctly in your `.env` file.
 - The .data/db directory is used to store the application's database files.
 This directory is created automatically when the application is started.
 - The .data/storage directory is used to store the application's storage files, and in particular the signing private key that you should take care to backup.
 This directory is created automatically when the application is started.
 - You can test your own operator with our swagger available on http://www.dev.carmentis.io:8080/